SeleneVamp/FileName-Changer/README.md

   - When adding the **" - "** to between the show name and show season + episode numbers, when it gets to making this change it won't look like this: **Marvels.Iron.Fist.S01E01.2160p.10bit.NF.WEBRip.5.1.x265.HEVC-MZABI.mkv**
   - It will look like this: **Marvels Iron Fist S01E01.mkv**
   - So you need to take into account what it is your channging from otherwise it wont work

+- Should you enter the wrong change from or change to you will need to restart the program as editing the changes as yet to be implemented into the program

+## Files Included

+- FileName Changer.py
+  - This is the python file that contains the code for the program
+- FileName Changer.bat
+  - This is a bat file that runs the python file, if you don't want to have to open the python file every time you want to run this program
+  - The bat file doesn't need to be in the same location as the python file as long as it links to it (i.e. Shortcut)

+## Future Improvements

+In the future i would like to add these things to the program just to make it a bit more user friendly and nicer.
+While i know there is probably programs out there that already do what this program does, it wasn't made by me.

+- Create a GUI rather than having to run it from a python runner or a bat file
+-  Add the ablility to change the users file name changes before the program run with it.
+(This can probably be done with the GUI as it will have text boxes that get filled in and wont take the info till the run button is clicked)
+-  Add more or less changes while doing the changes rather than being stuck to a set number and haing to repeat the process again or having to restart the program.
+-  Have it ignore the filename extention so users don't have to worry about having that being apart of the file name change